 The following agreements are still under discussion with countries where there are existing EU trade agreements in place.

-If an agreement is not reached by the end of the transition period, trade with other WTO members will take place on WTO terms.
+If an agreement is not reached by 31 December 2020, trade with other WTO members will take place on WTO terms.

 Mutual recognition agreements

 A mutual recognition agreement (MRA) is one in which countries recognise the results of one another’s conformity assessments.

 A conformity assessment is a set of processes that confirm whether a product meets the specified legal requirements.
 This can include testing, inspection, and certification.

 The UK has signed MRAs that replicate the effect of existing EU arrangements.
 These are expected to take effect from 1 January 2021.
 The withdrawal agreement allows for the EU’s arrangements to continue to apply to the UK during the transition period.